For families traveling to Kagoshima with kids, a ryokan with a private in-room onsen solves three problems at once.

 Sankara Hotel & Spa Yakushima — luxury forest villa with private onsen

-Sankara’s villas have private outdoor onsen overlooking Yakushima’s forest.
-The most kid-luxurious choice, with kids 6+ welcome.
-Mediterranean-meets-Japanese fine dining; expect to spend.
+Sankara’s villas have private outdoor onsen overlooking the forest, and it pairs naturally with a family visit to Yakushima’s ancient cedar trails.
+It’s the most kid-luxurious choice, with kids 6+ welcome.

 - Hours: Check-in 15:00 / Check-out 12:00